Many Veterans and their dependents are not aware that there are different types of pensions

 SNOWBALL EXPRESS!

 Gary Sinise Foundation Snowball Express serves the children of fallen military heroes.
-In 2017,
+In 2017, Snowball Express

-Snowball Express became an official Gary Sinise Foundation initiative.
-We are committed to
+became an official Gary Sinise Foundation initiative.
+We are committed to maintaining the wonderful traditions while

-maintaining the wonderful traditions while finding new and exciting ways to serve our families
+finding new and exciting ways to serve our families of the fallen.

 &